German Empire: Foundation

 Although nominally a federal empire and league of equals, in practice, the empire was dominated by the largest and most powerful state, Prussia.
 It stretched across the northern two-thirds of the new Reich and contained three-fifths of the country's population.
 The imperial crown was hereditary in the ruling house of Prussia, the House of Hohenzollern.
 With the exception of 1872–1873 and 1892–1894, the chancellor was always simultaneously the prime minister of Prussia.
 With 17 out of 58 votes in the Bundesrat, Berlin needed only a few votes from the smaller states to exercise effective control.

 The other states retained their own governments but had only limited aspects of sovereignty.
 For example, both postage stamps and currency were issued for the empire as a whole.
 Coins through one mark were also minted in the name of the empire, while higher-valued pieces were issued by the states.
 However, these larger gold and silver issues were virtually commemorative coins and had limited circulation.
 While the states issued their own decorations and some had their own armies, the military forces of the smaller ones were put under Prussian control.
 Those of the larger states, such as the Kingdoms of Bavaria and Saxony, were coordinated along Prussian principles and would, in wartime, be controlled by the federal government.
 The evolution of the German Empire is somewhat in line with parallel developments in Italy, which became a united nation-state a decade earlier.
 Some key elements of the German Empire's authoritarian political structure were also the basis for conservative modernization in Imperial Japan under Emperor Meiji and the preservation of an authoritarian political structure under the tsars in the Russian Empire.

 One factor in the social anatomy of these governments was the retention of a very substantial share in political power by the landed elite, the Junkers, resulting from the absence of a revolutionary breakthrough by the peasants in combination with urban areas.

-Although authoritarian in many respects, the empire had some democratic features.
+Although authoritarian in many respects, the empire had some democratic aspects.
 Besides universal manhood suffrage, it permitted the development of political parties.
 Bismarck intended to create a constitutional façade that would mask the continuation of authoritarian policies.
 However, in the process, he created a system with a serious flaw.
 There was a significant disparity between the Prussian and German electoral systems.
 Prussia used a three-class voting system which weighted votes based on the amount of taxes paid, all but assuring a conservative majority.
 The king and (with two exceptions) the prime minister of Prussia were also the emperor and chancellor of the empire – meaning that the same rulers had to seek majorities from legislatures elected from completely different franchises.
 Universal suffrage was significantly diluted by gross over-representation of rural areas from the 1890s onward.
 From 1871 to the turn of the century, the urban-rural population balance shifted significantly, going from 64% rural and 36% urban in 1871 to 46% rural and 54% urban in 1900.